markd2/SwiftUIPlay/README.md

 a shipping side project that I can drop iOS 12 support, I can actually learn this stuff for real.

+* See my [questions](questions.md) document for raw notes.
+I take a lot of notes when learning stuff.

 So far, it's notes and observations and exercises from the Objc.io [Thinking in SwiftUI](https://www.objc.io/books/thinking-in-swiftui/).
 It dives in to technical details.
 Don't expect "This is xcode.
 This